-Foreground data were sourced from primary information provided by the Atkore and suppliers and has been reviewed by TrueNorth Collective to ensure precision and completeness.
+Foreground data were sourced from primary information provided by the Atkore and suppliers and have been reviewed by TrueNorth Collective to ensure precision and completeness.
 In order to balance out seasonal variations, operations data over a 12-month period, corresponding to the 2021 calendar year, was used to represent production activities.
 In addition, key model inputs such as mass balance, energy balance and emission inventory were reviewed by the Parallel and TrueNorth Collective teams.
-As all facilities involved in IMC manufacturing were involved in this study, full representativeness of primary data was achieved in terms of geography, technology and production scale.